Grant funding overview for wider Wellington Region

 Upcoming closing dates are posted on the left-sidebar of the website, (meetings are generally held twice each month).
 Applications will only be accepted through their online application process and must be received by 10 pm on the closing date.
 If your application is in order the application will automatically be included in the next funding round.
 Ensure that you submit your application well in advance of when you require the funds.
 They will only accept applications up to three months prior to the event.
 All quotes need to be current and dated within a three month period.

-Closing dates for applications are 3 Feb, 10 March, 7 April, 5 May, 9 June 2021.
+Closing dates for applications are monthly (normally early on in the month).
 The Net Proceeds Committee meets in the second half of each month (except December) to consider the month's applications – you should expect to hear back by the first week of the following month.

 The Lion Foundation